usherlabs/ic-adc/example_caller/README.md

+Below is the updated documentation with a fourth requirement added for the Orchestrator.
+This new section explains that the Orchestrator must be running with the write canister ID and the JOB_SCHEDULE set to run every 5 seconds for the best results.

+---

 # Benchmarking Setup

 This project can be used to benchmark requests.
-Before you begin testing, you must ensure that three Internet Computer (IC) canisters and a notary server are up and running.
+Before you begin testing, you must ensure that three Internet Computer (IC) canisters, a notary server, and an Orchestrator are up and running.

 ## Notary Server